DTrejo/dtrejo.github.io/engineering-lead.md

 ## Pull request checklist
 - TODO based on checklists I’ve written for myself in the past, and https://dtrejo.com/pull-requests
+- Squash to 1 commit before merging to make rollback easier.
 - Save intense testing for last, after PR feedback, so you have energy for doing a thorough good job of it and catch bugs introduced by review feedback.

 ## Release & Deploy Checklist